flyingzumwalt/dat-2015-beta/readme.md

 ## Installing & Running the 2015 beta code

 If you do, for some reason, want to install and run this code, you can clone this repository and then run `npm link`.
 This will install the code as a package called `datbeta`.
-You can then try out the tutorial steps from https://github.com/flyingzumwalt/get-dat-2015-beta/tree/gh-pages/markdown
+You can then try out the tutorial steps from https://github.com/flyingzumwalt/get-dat-2015-beta/tree/gh-pages/markdown.
+Remember to call `datbeta` wherever the tutorials tell you to call `dat`.
+For example, run `datbeta init` instead of `dat init`

 ```
 git clone https://github.com/flyingzumwalt/dat-2015-beta.git